rangari-rani/academic-projects-mca/mca-portfolio/README.md

 ## 📬 Contact

 This portfolio was developed as part of my MCA (Master of Computer Applications) curriculum in 2022.
-For latest projects and ongoing work check:
+For the latest updates, check out my pinned repositories showcasing recent monolithic full-stack projects.

 - 🔗 [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 - 💻 [GitHub – rangari-rani](https://github.com/rangari-rani)

-Feel free to explore this portfolio for educational or reference purposes.
+You're welcome to explore these projects — each one reflects a step forward in my developer journey.